United States : Safety by City

 Check the crime maps for the areas you are looking at.

-Fishers, Noblesville, and Carmel are somewhat notorious for robberies, theft and an occasional murder.
+Fishers, Noblesville, and Carmel are somewhat notorious for robberies, theft and the occasional murder.

 Downtown itself poses no threat to anyone.
 You may find some homeless people scattered around asking for loose change but ultimately no threat.